Interning from home: My unique internship experience at Accenture M+C

 Even though this internship setup is not what I had in mind the first time I applied, I still find fulfillment in it.
 It may be challenging to adapt to challenging circumstances and to stay positive, but it also gives me a reason to work harder.
 I want to make the most out of my unique internship experience, and I’m also enjoying the rewarding feeling I get when I complete tasks and learn something new.
 It has been a great internship experience so far, and I find that the people at Accenture are willing to teach and mentor you, as long as you show that you are willing to learn.
 I believe that mere knowledge isn’t what makes you stand out, but rather your attitude.
 So a small piece of advice for students who are looking for an internship at Accenture – keep up a positive learning attitude and you’ll go a long way.

 Kickstart your career doing work that matters.
-Find your fit with us.
+Explore internship opportunities with us.